devmaker.net

 allow_failure: true

-Here is the translation: allow_failure: true, so that the pipeline still runs, but I get a big yellow warning.
-It has saved me from a broken night multiple times already.
+allow_failure: true, so the pipeline still runs but I get a big yellow warning.
+It has saved me from a broken night several times.

-Here is the translation: There are a few things that are often seen in comparable setups, but that I don't do:
+There are a few things often seen in comparable setups that I don't do:

 • No hardware-in-the-loop tests.
-Sounds nice, but is overkill for a hobby smart home.
+Sounds nice, but it's overkill for a hobby smart home.
 The real validation happens on the staging device.

 • No automatic rollbacks.
-ESPHome does not support dual-partition OTA with automatic fallback reliably enough to automate this cleanly.
-If a device stops reporting back after an update, I receive an alert via Home Assistant – that's sufficient.
+ESPHome doesn't support dual-partition OTA with automatic fallback reliably enough to automate cleanly.
+If a device stops reporting back after an update, I get an alert via Home Assistant – that's enough.

-• No container registry for firmwares.
-The build artifacts are stored in GitLab for one week – that is sufficient for rollbacks.
+• No container registry for firmware.
+The build artifacts live in GitLab for a week – that's enough for rollbacks.

 Conclusion

-Here is the translation: The setup has been running for a few months now and has paid off.
-The most important gain is not the automation itself, but the confidence: when I change a config, I know that the pipeline validates it against all devices before anything goes live.
+The setup has been running for a few months and has paid off.
+The biggest win isn't the automation itself, but the confidence: when I change a config, I know the pipeline validates it against all devices before anything goes live.
 No more surprised "why isn't the light working anymore" moments.

-Here is the translation: If you've been running ESPHome locally via `esphome run` so far and your repo is already hosted at least on GitLab (or GitHub with Actions, which works analogously): an afternoon of setup time that pays off in the long run.
+If you've only run ESPHome locally via esphome run so far and your repo is already on GitLab (or GitHub with Actions, which works analogously): an afternoon of setup that pays off long term.

-In the next article, I will show how I adapted the same pipeline for Tasmota devices – slightly trickier, because the build process works differently, but based on the same fundamental principle.
+In the next article I'll show how I adapted the same pipeline for Tasmota devices – a bit trickier, because the build process works differently, but based on the same principle.

 > echo "your thoughts" >> gitlab-ci-for-esphome-build-test-deploy-firmware.responses